Last updated: March 23, 2026

 14. Cycle Along Naviglio della Martesana

-Milan and cycling go hand in hand, and the city has made it easy for visitors to explore on two wheels.
-Numerous bike-sharing schemes, including BikeMi and Mobike, are readily available, making cycling a convenient and enjoyable transportation.
+Numerous bike-sharing schemes, including BikeMi and Mobike, are readily available, making cycling a convenient and enjoyable mode of transportation.
 One of the most picturesque routes awaits along the Naviglio della Martesana.
 This charming bike path traces the smaller canal northeast of the city centre, offering scenic views of meadows, farms, and fascinating landscapes.
 As you pedal your way along, you'll eventually reach the town of Gorgonzola, known for its buttery, soft, and delectable Italian blue cheese.
-It's an excellent spot to take a break, savour local flavours, and relish Milan's outskirts' sense of discovery.
+It's an excellent spot to take a break, savour local flavours, and relish the sense of discovery on Milan's outskirts.

 Milan Travel Guide 21 Things to Do in Milan Naviglio della Martesana